MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/identify-compatible-tape-libraries.md

 ---

 # Identify compatible tape libraries

+This article describes how you can identify tape libraries compatible with DPM.

 Find the latest list of [compatible tape libraries](./dpm-compatible-tape-libraries.md) for System Center Data Protection Manager (DPM).